joereddington/joereddington.github.io/_posts/2024-06-10-attendance.md

 By adding three questions to an online form, we improve the accuracy and usefulness of student attendance tracking.
 I piloted it in one module during Spring 2024, implemented it properly in two modules in Autumn 2024, and then implemented it _much_ more properly in Autumn 2025.

+# 2026 EDIT
+The content below is quite dated - CASPER has been almost completely rewritten every year to include increasingly sophisticated error-correction code (the basic system below only _really_ functions up to about 140 students in the room), along with improvements to UI and speed.
+In general I should rewrite the whole post but I'm currently Googling "Can you die from marking too much?".

 ## The problem

 When I was an undergraduate, I would sign the names of friends on the paper attendance forms that were passed around.
 Periodically, I might ask them to do the same if I had a drastic emergency such as wanting to play a video game.